The Directors have the pleasure of presenting the Forty Seventh Annual Report of yourCompany together with the Audited

 (a) Share Capital

 The Company has neither accepted nor renewed any deposits.
-None of the deposits earlieraccepted by the Company remained outstanding unpaid or unclaimed as on 31st March 2018.
+None of the deposits earlieraccepted by the Company remained outstanding unpaid or unclaimed as on 31stMarch 2020.

-Details of Loans Guarantees and Investments by Company under the provisions of Section186 of the Companies Act 2013 during the year are provided in Note 9 and 10 to theFinancial Statements.
+Details of Loans Guarantees and Investments by Company under the provisions of Section186 of the Companies Act 2013 during the year are provided in Note 10 and 11 to theStandalone Financial Statements.

-(d) Debentures and other debt instruments
+(c) Debentures and other debt instruments

-The Company has raised an amount of Rs 1500 crores by way of issue of Non-ConvertibleDebentures on private placement basis during the year.
-The said Non-Convertible Debenturesare listed on the National Stock Exchange of India Ltd. The outstanding amount ofNon-Convertible Debentures issued by the Company is Rs 2898.80 crores as on 31st March2018.
+The Company has raised an amount of Rs.300 crores by way of issue of Non-ConvertibleDebentures on private placement basis during the year.
+The outstanding amount ofNon-Convertible Debentures issued by the Company is Rs.1706.84 crores as on 31stMarch 2020.

-During the year the Company issued Commercial Papers (CPs) aggregating to Rs 300 croreson private placement basis.
+During the year the Company issued Commercial Papers (CPs) aggregating to Rs.300 croreson private placement basis.

-(e) Contracts or Arrangements with Related Parties
+(d) Contracts or arrangements with Related parties

-All Related Party transactions during the year were in ordinary course of business andwere on arm's length basis and were entered with the approval of Audit and Risk ManagementCommittee Board and Shareholders if and as applicable.
-The particulars of materialcontracts and arrangements entered intowith the related parties in accordance with theRelated Party Policy of the Company andpursuant to the provisions of Section 188(1) ofthe Companies Act 2013 and Rule 8(2) ofthe Companies (Accounts) Rules 2014 are annexedherewith as Annexure -B.
+All Related Party transactions are entered in compliance to the provisions of law thePolicy on Materiality of Related Party Transactions and Dealing with Related PartyTransactions and were entered with the approval of Audit Committee Board and Shareholdersif and as applicable.
+The particulars of material contracts and arrangements entered intowith the related parties in accordance with the Related Party Policy of the Company andpursuant to the provisions of Section 188(1) of the Companies Act 2013 and Rule 8(2) ofthe Companies (Accounts) Rules 2014 are annexed herewith as annexure-B.

-The Companies Act 2013 has mandated the Company to have a formal framework of InternalFinancial Controls (IFC) and has also laid down speci3c responsibilities on the BoardAudit Committee Independent Directors and Statutory Auditors with regard to IFC.
+The Companies Act 2013 has mandated the Company to have a formal framework of InternalFinancial Controls (IFC) and has also laid down specific responsibilities on the BoardAudit Committee Independent Directors and Statutory Auditors with regard to IFC.

 The orderly and efficient conduct of its business

 Safeguarding of its assets

 The prevention and detection of frauds and errors

 The accuracy and completeness of the accounting records and

 The timely preparation of reliable financial information.

-Based on this evaluation no signi3cant events had come to notice during the year thathave materially affected or are reasonably likely to materially affect our IFC.
+Based on this evaluation no significant events had come to notice during the year thathave materially affected or are reasonably likely to materially affect our IFC.
 Themanagement has also come to a conclusion that the IFC and other financial reporting waseffective during the year and is adequate considering the business operations of theCompany.

-The Statutory Auditors of the Company has audited the IFC over Financial Reporting andtheir Audit Report is annexed as Annexure B and Annexure A to theIndependent Auditors' Report under Standalone Financial Statements and ConsolidatedFinancial Statements respectively.
+The Statutory Auditors of the Company has audited the IFC with reference to FinancialReporting and their Audit Report is annexed as Annexure B and Annexure A to theIndependent Auditors' Report under Standalone Financial Statements and ConsolidatedFinancial Statements respectively.